The Things Grief Teaches You That Nothing Else Can

 5. If you shove pain down, it’ll resurrect again when you least expect it.

-Pain is an indicator of a problem.
 I often see pain itself as the problem and try to numb it, avoid it, bury it, or cut it out.
-Unless I treat the source of pain, it can fester and deteriorate everything around it.
-Other symptoms start to present, and I may become more susceptible to new issues.
-Though emotional pain is an internal and often undetectable struggle, left unaddressed, it can cause a great deal of destruction in unintended ways.
+But pain isn’t a problem, it’s an indicator.
+It usually indicates there’s more internal work to be done.
+Not treating the source of pain can deteriorate everything around it.
+Other symptoms will present and issues will compound.
+Though emotional pain is internal and often undetectable, left unaddressed, it can cause a great deal of destruction in unintended ways.

 6. Time alone doesn’t heal wounds; you need to do some work.

 This one was hard for me.
 Healing didn’t come from passive inaction.
-Healing required active work on my part.
+Healing required work on my part.
 Sometimes actively cutting out pain points felt like progress and healing.
-But there were a couple problems with this.
-First, nearly everything and everyone I loved could trigger my grief at some point.
-Second, the pain was coming from inside me.
+But nearly everything and everyone I loved could trigger my grief at some point.
+Because the pain was coming from inside me.
 No matter how many pain points were successfully removed, I couldn’t outrun the pain within.
 Healing wasn’t something that just happened to me.
 I had to actively pursue it.

 7. There are many layers to process through.

-In my experience of healing from loss, I’ve learned the process isn’t linear.
-Grief is nuanced and layered, and you don’t just “get over” loss.
+In my experience of healing, I’ve learned the process isn’t linear.
+You don’t just “get over” loss.
 After losing my dad, the first big event that followed was my wedding.
 Another event that followed later on was the birth of my first child.
 So, I first had to process losing him as my dad and then later on as a grandfather.
-While it didn’t undo my healing, it was a future loss I hadn’t considered.
+While it didn’t undo my healing up to that point, it was a future loss I hadn’t considered.

 8. Look for people who’ve gone through what you’re going through and come out on the other side healed.

 I've found it really helpful to talk with people who’ve experienced grief that's specific to a particular type of loss I'm walking through.
 Look for someone who has actively pursued healing while grieving.
 Not only are they understanding, but they’re also experienced to help guide you towards healing.
-In the initial stages of my grief, it seemed impossible to feel anything other than pain again.
-Talking with someone who had come through their situation and was walking in healing confirmed that it was both possible and attainable for me too.
+In the initial stages, it seemed impossible to feel anything other than pain again.
+Talking with someone who had come through their situation and was walking in healing confirmed that it was both possible and attainable for me, too.

 9. Supporting someone else going through a similar circumstance is redeeming.

-There’s something profoundly redeeming about walking with someone else who’s in the middle of a similar circumstance that you’ve gone through.
-You’re able to talk with that person on a level of understanding that doesn't require them drudging through a lot of painful details or disclaimers before getting to the heart of the matter.
-They can speak candidly without having to explain the messiness of their intense feelings of grief.
-It’s redeeming to allow the pain that you’ve endured to produce something life-giving for someone else who is grieving.
+There’s something profoundly redeeming about walking with someone else who’s in the middle of a similar circumstance you’ve gone through.
+You’re able to talk with that person on a level of understanding that doesn't require them drudging through painful details or disclaimers before getting to the heart of the matter.
+They can speak candidly without having to explain the messiness.
+It’s redeeming to allow the pain that you’ve endured to produce something life-giving for someone else.

-10. Grief will always be a part of your life, but you can learn to cope with it in ways that bring healing.
+10. Grief will always be a part of your life, but you can learn to cope in ways that bring healing.

 It didn’t feel like progress in the moment.
 But several steps in I started to see a noticeable difference between where I once was and where I am now.
 And it confirmed I wouldn’t stay in that dark place forever.
-I realized the memory of someone wouldn’t always sting in such an offensive way.
-And I was able to move from a painful reminder of loss towards a gratitude of what I had while I had it.
-It took me a long time to get there and I’ve by no means “arrived”, but the path to healing has been worth the journey.
+The memory of someone wouldn’t always sting.
+And I was able to move from painful reminders of loss towards gratitude of what I had while I had it.
+It took me a long time to get there and I’ve by no means “arrived,” but the path to healing is worth the journey.